 Volunteer!
 Let us know if you would like to speak in chapel, help with groundskeeping, serve on an alumni board, the board of trustees or help with events.

 Make a gift to the school.
-We count on donations to make an EMS education accessible to all.
+Donations from alumni and friends make an EMS education accessible to all.

-Use the button below to download a form if you need us to send your high school transcripts for any reason.
+Use the button below to complete a fillable pdf if you need us to send your high school transcripts for any reason.

 ALUMNI ASSOCIATION BOARD